MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/connecting-clients-to-game-servers.md

 ## Public Internet-facing ports and IP addresses used by multiplayer servers

 The IP addresses used by the multiplayer VMs are drawn from the general pool of IP addresses used by Azure VMs.
 These IPs are specified as the AzureCloud service tag.
-See [service tags on-premises](https://docs.microsoft.com/azure/virtual-network/service-tags-overview#service-tags-on-premises) for more information.
+For more information, see [service tags on-premises](https://docs.microsoft.com/ azure/virtual-network/service-tags-overview#service-tags-on-premises).
 All VMs use a port range of 30000-31000 for game traffic and 50000-55000 for remote access (SSH/RDP) traffic.